syncfusion-content/fileformat-docs/File-Formats/XlsIO/Improving-Performance.md

 ###Performance

-The performance of opening excel files with XlsIO and various types of data.
+The performance of opening excel files with XlsIO with various types of data.

 ![Perofrmacne](Performance-and-benchmark/Performance.png)

 ###Memory benchmark

-The memory benchmark details fpr opening excel files with various types of data.
+The memory benchmark details for opening excel files with various types of data.

 ![Memory_benchmark](Performance-and-benchmark/Memory_benchmark.png)